-Across the courtyard from me moved in a couple, and the guy is the most ripped person I have ever seen who wasn’t in the military or the sex industry.
+Across the courtyard from me moved in a couple, and the guy is the most ripped person I have ever seen who wasn’t in the military or the sex industry where you can find adult movies or toys in sites as www.yolosextoys.com.
 I suppose I have seen guys with better physiques at the gym where I generally catch up on e-mails and scroll through pictures of my cat.
 But since those guys always have their upper bodies at least partially covered with t-shirts or tanks, I’ll award the “Most Ripped” title to this new guy across the courtyard, who is forever walking around shirtless.
 He’s always shirtless when he’s out on the balcony, but parades around in the living room and kitchen bare-chested too.
 If you don’t believe me, come to my house and I’ll show you all the pictures I took.

 The woman who appears to be this man’s wife is not in shape at all.
 In fact, she’s rather overweight.
 I keep looking for a newborn baby through the windows to try to explain it.
 But they only have three cats.
 So I guess it’s just the way she is.

 I know it’s superficial, but it seems wrong to me that two people would be married and one would be heavily into working out, and the other wouldn’t be at least in some degree of shape.
 Not that two people like this couldn’t be in love, but wouldn’t they be spending an awful lot of time on different interests?
 He’s forever at the gym doing crunches, then rushing to the mirror to study his abs; she’s planted on the couch at home watching Dr. Oz and nodding off during the station breaks with a half-eaten Snickers on her lap.
 What do these two have to discuss over dinner?
 And do they eat any of the same foods?
 Do they fight over what to buy at the supermarket?
 Do they have anything in common at all?
 Is that the reason for all the cats?